-For businesses that are looking to achieve success through an ABM strategy, engaging their sales and marketing teams is crucial.
+For businesses that are looking to achieve success through an ABM strategy, involving their sales and marketing teams is of utmost importance.
 If this doesn’t happen, the clients will most likely get a divided experience, with the efforts of sales and marketing overlapping each other.

 - Accelerate the sales cycle

-- Identify the key decision-makers of each client
+- Identify the primary decision-makers of each client

 - Improve revenues from the existing clients

 - Promote loyalty among existing clients

 How to create an ABM strategy?

 The first and foremost goal for a business to create a successful Account-based marketing strategy must be to align their marketing and sales teams.